On 9 August 2016, a Zebra Shark was born in S.E.A. Aquarium. To make it extra special, it was Singapore’s National Day.

 Zebra Sharks are born with white stripes and a black body.
 As they grow, the colour of their body lightens, spots start to appear as the stripes gradually disappear.
 Eventually, their body will sport a light brownish shade with black spots, which give them their alternative name of Leopard Shark.

-Keep a lookout for these beautiful Zebra Sharks at the Open Ocean Habitat in S.E.A.
-Aquarium.
+Keep a lookout for these beautiful Zebra Sharks at the Open Ocean Habitat and Vanda who currently resides in the Shipwreck Habitat.